meashutoshhoon/MediNeed/Document.md

 ## 4. System Architecture

-MediNeed follows a **modular MVVM architecture** with clear separation of layers:
+MediNeed follows a **MVVM architecture** with clear separation of layers:

 ---